5 Tips for Preparing the Perfect Sushi

 Incorporate the Exotic

 One great tip for taking your sushi menu to the next level is to incorporate a little of the exotic or the unexpected in your sushi rolls and sashimi dishes.
-For example, adding something unexpected such as octopus or fish roe can add delightful flavor, texture and cultural appeal to the sushi you offer customers.
-Customers often love to try new dishes, and including a fish or ingredient that is native to Asian cuisine, but not common elsewhere is a great way to lend authenticity to your sushi.
+For example, adding something unexpected such as octopus or fish roe can add delightful flavor, texture and cultural appeal to your sushi dishes.
+Customers love to try new dishes, and including a fish or ingredient that is native to Asian cuisine, but not common here is a great way to lend authenticity to your sushi.
 Conversely, you might consider incorporating some ingredients common in other cultures into your sushi dishes.
-Sushi rolls that use barbecue sauce, crunchy potato chips, Mexican guacamole, or even Alfredo sauce are novelties that are quite popular with consumers.
+Sushi rolls that use barbecue sauce, crunchy potato chips, Mexican guacamole, or even Alfredo sauce are novelties that can be quite popular with consumers.

 Think outside the box when you are preparing a sushi menu for your Asian restaurant.
-Using prepared white rice, high quality fish that is fresh and cold, crisp and clean vegetables, exotic and flavorful spices and sauces, and other unique ingredients will ensure that you have something on the menu that will delight your customers.
+Use prepared white rice, high quality fish that is fresh and cold, crisp and fresh vegetables, exotic and flavorful spices and sauces, and other unique ingredients will help you ensure that you have something on the menu that will delight your sushi-loving customers.